-Water Quality Facts
+Water Quality Statement

-The data presented in the Table of Detected Contaminants is the same data collected to comply with U.S. Environmental Protection Agency and New Jersey state monitoring and testing requirements.
+The data presented in the Table of Detected Contaminants is the same data collected to comply with EPA and New Jersey state monitoring and testing requirements.
+We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the levels set by the EPA to protect public health.
 To assure high quality water, individual water samples are taken each year for chemical, physical and microbiological tests.
-Tests are completed on water taken at the source, from the distribution system after treatment and, for lead and copper monitoring, from the customer's tap.
-Testing can pinpoint a potential problem so that preventive action may be taken.
+Tests are done on water taken at the source, from the distribution system after treatment and, for lead and copper monitoring, from the customer's tap.
+Testing can pinpoint a potential problem so that preventative action may be taken.
 The Safe Drinking Water Act regulations allow monitoring waivers to reduce or eliminate the monitoring requirements for asbestos, volatile organic chemicals, and synthetic organic chemicals.
+The South Orange Village System was granted a waiver for Asbestos and Synthetic Organic Contaminants in 2019.